-However, an unlevel playing field is being created between foreign reinsurers if Indonesia narrowly applies the new market access regulation to only foreign reinsurers domiciled in countries with which it has specific bilateral agreements.
-European reinsurance firms are likely to be disadvantaged, as the US, Japan and Australia currently have a bilateral agreement with Indonesia that meets the requirement set out by the new regulation, whereas there is no existing bilateral agreement between the EU and Indonesia.
+However, an unlevel playing field is being created between foreign reinsurers if Indonesia narrowly applies the new market access regulation only to foreign reinsurers domiciled in countries with which it has specific bilateral agreements.
+European reinsurance firms are likely to be disadvantaged, as the USA, Japan, Australia, EFTA and ASEAN currently have bilateral agreements with Indonesia that meet the requirement set out by the new regulation, whereas there is no existing bilateral agreement between the EU and Indonesia.
+It is understood that US reinsurers are now able to do business directly with insurers in Indonesia, without having to use a domestic Indonesian reinsurer as a retrocessionaire.